gaveen/dotfiles/keyboards/README.md

 On an ortholinear keyboard, these distances are uniform in a given direction unlike in regular keyboards.
 No more reaching out to far away keys like "]".
 I also use all ten fingers including thumbs for 1DFH.

 ### Thumb key clusters
 _Thumb clusters_ mean what it sounds.
 Instead of using both thumbs for the single spacebar, both of the human opposable thumbs can be put to good use.
-Adhering to the 1DFH principle also means there are at least six keys physically assigned for the two thumbs.
+Adhering to the 1DFH principle also means there are at least six keys physically assigned for the two thumbs, more if you differentiate between _Tap_ and _Hold_ behaviors.

 I use these six keys for things like Space, Backspace, Enter, Shift, and Layer Switches.

 ### Layers
 _Layers_ in a keyboard mean additional characters or functions can be available on the same physical key by temporarily switching to a different layer.
 This is similar to when we press Shift, Fn, or Capslock.

-My current daily driver keyboard came with 4 layers, which is the default layers count in QMK.
+My current daily driver keyboard came with 4 layers as it is the default layers count in QMK.
 My configuration of these four layers (i.e., 0-3) is described below.
 In addition to the keyboard input function, I have also included basic mouse functions and a couple of other conveniences within these layers.

 ### Dedicated keys for visual guiding
 As explained earlier, sometimes you need to hit a key with visual-only guiding (i.e., Hand-Eye coordination).
 Therefore, dedicated keys can be assigned for such frequently used keys.